Dieses Dokument ist momentan nur in Englisch vorhanden. Wir danken für Ihr Verständnis.

 - Scroll down to the bottom of the page where you will find the Automatic “Non-Paying Buyer” Cancellation section.

 - Click the box to enable the feature.

 - Select the number of days you would like to allow before the order is automatically cancelled due to non-payment.
 You can select from a range of 4-14 days.

 - Click the Save button.

-Please note that if you remove an item from an order, the Automatic Non-Paying Buyer-feature will automatically be disabled for this order.
+- If the seller remove an item from an order, the Automatic Non-Paying Buyer-feature will be disabled.

 Sellers have the option to automatically refuse orders from buyers who have a feedback rating that is below a given percentage.